YanArieMotinggo/Dashboard-SuperStore/README.md

-Here's a cute and professional README.md template for your project:

 🛍️ Superstore Sales Dashboard
 Welcome to the Superstore Sales Dashboard!
 This project is an interactive web app that visualizes and analyzes sales data for a fictional superstore.
 Using Streamlit, we’ve created a user-friendly and visually appealing dashboard to explore key metrics and gain actionable insights.